 Hunting Safety Tips

 Tree stands can be dangerous if they are used incorrectly or carelessly.
 Tree stand accidents are the leading cause of hunter injuries in Maryland.
-Maryland follows the national trend in that over 50% of all hunting accidents are tree stand related.
+This follows the national trend in that over 50 percent of all hunting accidents are tree stand related.
 Most tree stand accidents occur in transition from a climbing device to the tree stand and from the tree stand onto the climbing device.
 Other injuries occur when the tree stand fails or from the incorrect installation of a manufactured stand.
 Please follow these safety tips.
 Your life or livelihood may depend on it.